diogoaurelio/schedoscopeWiki/Test-Framework.md

             "cuisine" -> "italian")))
       }

-      #
+      //
-      # run tests & check results.
+      // run tests & check results.
 By extending the actual view by "with test",
-      # we enable test running and result checking.
+      // we enable test running and result checking.
 With "basedOn", the input
-      # views ares specified; "then" actually runs the transformation,
+      // views ares specified; "then" actually runs the transformation,
-      # "numRows" yields the number of result rows, and "row" fetches a single
+      // "numRows" yields the number of result rows, and "row" fetches a single
-      # line of test output.
-With in a row, individual column values can
+      // line of test output.
+Within a row, individual column values can
-      # be checked by "v", together with the Scalatest comparison operators
+      // be checked by "v", using Scalatest assertions like "shouldBe".
-      # like "shouldBe".
-      #
+      //
-      # Please note that for sake of brevity, we only inspect the details
+      // Please note that for sake of brevity, we only inspect the details
-      # of the first output row.
+      // of the first output row.
-      #
+      //

       "datahub.Restaurants" should "load correctly from processed.nodes" in {
         new Restaurants() with test {
           basedOn(nodes)